StephenKoller/zephyr/README.md

 ## Project goals

-Based on weather conditions, help a drone photography pilot answer the following questions:
+Based on weather conditions, help a drone photography pilot answer the following question(s):

 - Can I fly at X location today?

+(Stretch Goals)

 - What about the next 7 days?
 - How does Y location compare, better or worse?
 - Which date/site combinations are best so I can plan my week?